-- 1 Take turns in asking and answering these questions about the reading passage. - a.
-What does the "E" in the "E" number of an additive mean? - b.
+Answer these questions about Food additives.

+a.
+What does the "E" in the "E" number of an additive mean? • b.
 What does MSG stand for?
-What is it used for? - c.
-Why are most artificial colourings no longer used? - d.
-What are emulsifiers used for? - e.
-What are stabilizers used for? - f.
-What is the function of anti-oxidants? - g.
-Why are chemical preservatives added to food? - h.
-What is the function of artificial flavourings? - i.
-What is the difference between an "X flavour" and an "X flavoured" food? - 2 Write down the answers you have given and join them into a summary of the reading passage. - 3 Report orally the main ideas expressed in the reading passage. - 4 Match the words in the box and the definitions.
+What is it used for? • c.
+Why are most artificial colourings no longer used? • d.
+What are emulsifiers used for? • e.
+What are stabilizers used for? • f.
+What is the function of antioxidants? • g.
+Why are chemical preservatives added to food? • h.
+What is the function of artificial flavourings? • i.
+What is the difference between a "... flavour" and a "... flavoured" food?